ndelphit/apkurlgrep/README.md

 ## Ideas
 Hey folks! 🙂

 Thank you for the interesting of this project!
-If you found any ideas about how to improve this tool - please write me a message on whoareme@wearehackerone.com or create new issues in Github Project.
+If you found any ideas about how to improve this tool - please write me a message on whoareme@wearehackerone.com or create new issues in this Github Project.

 Have a nice day! 😉